QM-L/ANTRA/README.md

 ## Usage

 At the moment, Antra is not yet fitted for compilation and only distributed as source code.
 Running the python script directly or via the bat files is the only supported form of usage.
+Code was tested with python 3.13.

 #### Setup
 1. Clone the repository: